-RFgen sped up the Issue to Sales Order process so much that a new label printing requirement had to be added to the project before proceeding to phase two of the deployment.
-The Insitu team was delighted to request a new automated shipping label functionality because their manual labeling process couldn’t keep up with boxes ready to ship stacking up so quickly.
+RFgen increased the speed of Insitu's Issue to Sales Order process so much that a new label printing requirement had to be added to the project before proceeding to phase two of deployment.
+The Insitu team was delighted to request new automated shipping label functionality because their manual labeling process couldn't keep up with boxes ready to ship stacking up so quickly.

-In the end, RFgen achieved all of Lorentz’s objectives and the deployment met her expectations in terms of budget and timing.
-But the best results came from users in the warehouse.
+In the end, RFgen achieved all of Lorentz's objectives.
+While the deployment met her expectations in terms of budget and timing, the best results came from users in the warehouse:

 "Our subject matter experts who conducted internal training brought some of the employees to give me feedback personally," said Lorentz.
 "Our warehouse employees love RFgen because it's easy to use.
 The forms were well designed, with the user in mind.
 RFgen worked very, very hard and they were very responsive to see it through to success.
 Even the project's biggest skeptic told me 'I love barcoding' after we deployed RFgen."

 In 2019, Insitu is planning for a phase two expansion of its automation with RFgen Mobile Solutions to further increase the productivity and efficiency of the Insitu team.